gattaca-com/helix/README.md

-# Helix 🧬 - A Rust based high performance MEV-boost Relay
+# Helix 🧬 - A Rust based high performance MEV-Boost Relay

 ## About Helix

-Helix is a Rust-based MEV-boost Relay implementation, developed as an entirely new code base from the ground up.
+Helix is a Rust-based MEV-Boost Relay implementation, developed as an entirely new code base from the ground up.
 It has been designed with key foundational principles at its core, such as modularity and extensibility, low-latency performance, robustness and fault tolerance, geo-distribution, and a focus on reducing operational costs.

 Our goal is to provide a code base that is not only technologically advanced but also aligns with the evolving needs of proposers, builders, and the broader Ethereum community.